Sayyeshaa: Career

-Debut and career expansion (2015-2018)
+Debut and career expansion (2015–2018)

 Sayyeshaa made her film debut in 2015 with the Telugu film Akhil.
 She portrayed a medical student opposite Akhil Akkineni.
 The film was a commercial failure.
 Times of India noted, "Sayyeshaa is a surprise even though she isn’t given much to do.
 She emotes really well and dances like a dream."
 She received SIIMA Award for Best Female Debut – Telugu nomination for the film.

 She made her Hindi film debut opposite Ajay Devgn in his second directorial film Shivaay.
 She portrayed an IFS officer.
 It was commercially unsuccessful but ran for more than 50 days at the box office.
 Bollywood Hungama stated, "Sayyeshaa does justice to her character."
 While Times of India termed her performance "decent".
 She received a Stardust Award for Superstar of Tomorrow – Female nomination for her performance.

 In 2017, she made her Tamil film debut with Vanamagan.
-She portrayed a businesswomen opposite Jayam Ravi.
+She portrayed a businesswoman opposite Jayam Ravi.
 Deccan Chronicle stated, "Sayyeshaa looks ravishing and she steals the show with her effortless performance."

 Sayyeshaa had three releases in 2018.
 She first appeared opposite Karthi in Kadaikutty Singam.
 It was a box-office success.
 Deccan Chronicle mentioned, "Sayyeshaa looks beautiful and hogs the limelight despite limited scope."
 Next, she appeared in Junga opposite Vijay Sethupathi.
 Hindustan Times noted, "Sayyeshaa looks gorgeous, her role is minimal but she has done it well."
 She next appeared in Ghajinikanth, a remake of the Telugu film Bhale Bhale Magadivoy.
 She portrayed a Kuchupudi dancer opposite Arya.
 Sify mentioned, "Sayyeshaa looks super gorgeous.
 The actress scores well with her cute expressions and energetic moves."